Office of Student Scholarly Engagement

 Encouraging students to be active partners in their learning, within and beyond the classroom.

 The Office of Student Scholarly Engagement (OSSE) seeks to engage and support students in conducting research and creative pursuits as well as to assist them in navigating the application processes for nationally competitive fellowships and scholarships.
 The program’s mission is to develop within our students intellectual curiosity, a capacity for contemplating deeper questions, and a commitment to life-long learning.

-To this end, the College’s SSE program has as its focus two main functions:
+To this end, the program has as its focus two main functions:

-The Kolbe Summer Fellows Program in the Arts, Humanities, and Social Sciences in a ten-week faculty-mentored student research program conducted during the summer before a student's sophomore, junior, or senior year.
+The Kolbe Summer Fellows Program in the Arts, Humanities, and Social Sciences is a ten-week faculty-mentored student research program conducted during the summer before a student's sophomore, junior, or senior year.
 This summer, nine students worked on research on a wide range of topics representing seven disciplines.
 Read more about the Kolbe Summer Fellows Program.